William Henry Wakefield: Career

 Wakefield was a partner in Wakefield Crewdson & Co., the family bank to which his father brought him in, during 1850; and a gunpowder manufacturer.
 In 1863 the Wakefield family took on a majority share of the bank; in 1864 Wakefield became the senior partner.

 Wakefield was a director of the South Durham and Lancashire Union Railway, a cross-Pennine venture to connect Furness to the north-east in which Kendal men were well represented.
 He was also a landowner, with over 5000 acres in Westmorland in 1873.

 In 1858 Wakefield built a house at Prizett, 2.5 miles south of Kendal.
 After his father's death in 1866, he had a 7/16 share of the bank, and set about building Sedgwick House, nearby.
 It replaced the old house of the same name, just to the north-west on the same site.
 He also supported the building of St Thomas' Church, Crosscrake, which used the same architects, Paley and Austin, as Sedgwick House.
 With Sir Francis Powell he succeeding in turning round Sedbergh School, when it was close to collapse.

 Death

 Wakefield died while hunting.
 The gunpowder company W. H. Wakefield & Co. continued into the 20th century.
 The Kendal bank was bought by the Bank of Liverpool in 1893.

 Family

 He married Augusta, daughter of James Hagarty, US Consul at Liverpool.
-Their children, four sons and three daughters, included Mary Augusta Wakefield (1853–1910), organiser of music festivals.
+Their children, four sons and three daughters, they included the cricketer William Wakefield (1870–1922) and Mary Augusta Wakefield (1853–1910), organiser of music festivals.